Chimera (larp convention)

-Chimera is a Live action role-playing (LARP) convention held annually every August in Auckland, New Zealand.
-The convention is supported by the New Zealand Live Action Role Playing Society, and has run annually since 2008.
-It is the largest event of its type in New Zealand, attracting over 150 people.
-It does not have guests of honour.
+Chimera was a Live action role-playing (LARP) convention held annually every August in Auckland, New Zealand.
+The convention was supported by the New Zealand Live Action Role Playing Society.
+It was the largest event of its type in New Zealand, attracting over 150 people.
+It did not have guests of honour.

-The convention supports different styles of play, including live-combat and theatre-style games.
-It hosts a single large "flagship" game to provide a unifying experience for attendees.
+The convention supported different styles of play, including live-combat and theatre-style games.
+It hosted a single large "flagship" game to provide a unifying experience for attendees.